General statement

 - threats to penalize or otherwise punish a person who refuses to comply with sexual advances

-Sexual assault: A criminal offence under the Criminal Code of Canada.
-Sexual assault is any type of unwanted sexual act done by one person to another that violates the sexual integrity of the victim and involves a range of behaviours from any unwanted touching to penetration.
-Sexual assault is characterized by a broad range of behaviours that involve the use of force, threats, or control towards a person, which makes that person feel uncomfortable, distressed, frightened, threatened, or that is carried out in circumstances in which the person has not freely agreed, consented to, or is incapable of giving consent.
+Sexual Assault: A criminal offence under the Criminal Code of Canada.
+Sexual assault is any type of unwanted sexual act done by one person to another that violates the sexual integrity of the victim and involves a range of behaviors from any unwanted touching to penetration.
+Sexual assault is characterized by a broad range of behaviors that involve the use of force, threats, or control towards a person, which makes that person feel uncomfortable, distressed, frightened, threatened, or that is carried out in circumstances in which the person has not freely agreed, consented to, or is incapable of giving consent.

 Purpose of the Policy

-This policy and its related procedure sets out the way in which we address sexual violence.
-It ensures that those who are affected by sexual violence are believed and appropriately accommodated and ensures that Pharma-medical college has an access of investigation that protects the rights of individuals and holds individuals who have committed an act of sexual violence accountable.
+This policy and its related procedure set out the way in which we address sexual violence.
+It ensures that those who are affected by sexual violence are believed and appropriately accommodated and ensures that Pharma-Medical college has an access of investigation that protects the rights of individuals and holds individuals who have committed an act of sexual violence accountable.

 4.2 The student who has witnessed or has reason to believe that such an incident has occurred in the life of another student also encouraged to report to campus manager.